salvadornm/cerisse/docs/tips.md

 ## Documentation Editing

-Althoigh the main docuementation is onine in Gitbooks.
-It is possible to generate this doumentation by locally typng in the parent directory: `mkdocs serve` and the point the browser to [127.0.0.1.8000](http://127.0.0.1:8000)
+Althoigh the main documentation is onine in Gitbooks.
+It is possible to generate the documentation by locally typing in the parent directory: `$ mkdocs serve` and the point the browser to [127.0.0.1.8000](http://127.0.0.1:8000) in your browser.
+The formatting of this documentation may be off (inline equations in particular) and not all images wikk appear.

 You may need to install the `python-markdown-math` extension for rendering equations and the `markdown-callouts` extension for correctly displaying the warning and note blocks.
 For help editing the documentation visit [mkdocs.org](https://www.mkdocs.org).